 After cleaning the alternator, it is essential to check the winding insulation (see sections 3.2 and 4.8).

 4.3 - Fault detection

-If, when commissioned, the alternator does not work normally, the source of the malfunction must be identified.
+If, when commissioned, the alternator does not work normally, the source of the malfunction must be identified (see sections 4.4 and 4.5).